dev-diaries/web/_social-posts/markdown-basics.md

 {:.post-content}
 Markdown is one of the most popular markup languages and is ubiquitous with web development.
 Once embraced, it is a powerful and easy to use language to write text.
-It's syntax is relatively straight forward and a markdown document is fairly easy to convert to any other format.
+Its syntax is relatively straight forward and a markdown document is fairly easy to convert to any other format.
 Let's get familiar with the syntax: